 The Act adds $7.25 billion for PPP loans and $1.25 billion for SVOG funds, including $500,000 specifically allocated for technical assistance to help entities apply for SVOG funds.

-To account for the fact that the PPP application period ends on March 31, 2021 and the SVOG application period does not begin until April 8, 2021, with tiered priority over the early weeks based on an organization’s revenue losses), the Act repeals the prohibition on applying for awards from both the PPP and SVOG program, allowing applicants who might otherwise have been eligible for both programs to apply for PPP funds now and SVOG funds once the application period begins.
+The Act repeals the prohibition on applying for awards from both the PPP and SVOG program, allowing applicants who might otherwise have been eligible for both programs to apply for PPP funds now and SVOG funds once eligible (eligibility is based on a tiered priority based on an organization’s revenue losses).
 SVOG applicants who receive a grant from the program after receiving a PPP loan in 2021 will be required to reduce their grant amount by the amount of the PPP loan they received.
 This is very helpful for businesses that may qualify for both, and might have received more under the SVOG program (for example, because they have a lot of lost revenue) – these organizations no longer need to fear disqualifying themselves from SVOG funds by taking a PPP loan now, while it is available.
-For this reason, we encourage applicants eligible for both programs to submit their application for a PPP loan as soon as possible, as the application period ends on March 31, 2021.
+For this reason, we encourage applicants eligible for both programs to submit their application for a PPP loan as soon as possible, as the application period ends on May 31, 2021.

 organization is eligible as soon as possible.